pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 - **Pyth Forum:** the system adopted by the Pyth DAO to manage PIPs, organize the voting process and provide connectivity to the governance contract on the Solana Blockchain, located here: [https://forum.pyth.network/](https://forum.pyth.network/)
 - **Pythian Multisig Wallet:** smart contract wallet, at the following address `6oXTdojyfDS8m5VtTaYB9xRCxpKGSvKJFndLUPV3V3wT`, signed by the elected members of the Pythian Council.
 The Pythian Council is described in further detail below.
 - **Price Feed Multisig Wallet:** smart contract wallet, at the following address `CPUZ9njbfxjqrsx713gEk8KYatvoz1Y4hvs4a5UQKEiu` signed by the elected members of the Price Feed Council.
 The Price Feed Council is described in further detail below.
-- **Community Multisig Wallet:** smart contract wallet, at the following address `GKuPcXtNRJwZGrJ8tV25jSbLHZe71BUdUXVzjGLXkSt9 ` signed by the elected members of the Community Council.
+- **Community Multisig Wallet:** smart contract wallet, at the following address `GKuPcXtNRJwZGrJ8tV25jSbLHZe71BUdUXVzjGLXkSt9` signed by the elected members of the Community Council.
 The Community Council is described in further detail below.
 - **Operations Wallets:** wallets, at the following addresses `opsLibxVY7Vz5eYMmSfX8cLFCFVYTtH6fr6MiifMpA7`, `ACzP6RC98vcBk9oTeAwcH1o5HJvtBzU59b5nqdwc7Cxy` and `Ef7AjJzDXK6Tn2gYuMvL9YdXATV29b8PwpsT1yoPokTC`, that are used by the Pythian Council, the Price Feed Council and the Community Council respectively to submit PIPs on-chain.
 These wallets can be used by automated processes to make proposals or by council members to propose large proposals that would otherwise require many hardware wallet signatures.
 - **PGAS:** utility token native to the Pythnet Appchain, governed by the Pyth DAO
 - **Pythnet Appchain:** blockchain instance dedicated to the production of the Pyth data, governed by the Pyth DAO
 - **Pyth Lazer:** system dedicated to the production of the Lazer data, governed by the Pyth DAO
+- **Pyth Pro:** subscription service for off-chain access to Pyth data, administered by Douro Labs on behalf of the Pyth DAO pursuant to CO-PIP-9
+- **Pyth Data Marketplace (Marketplace):** distribution platform for third-party institutional datasets, operated by Douro Labs on behalf of the Pyth DAO pursuant to CO-PIP-10.
+The Pyth Data Marketplace datasets is independent of Pyth Pro and thus not covered by Oracle Integrity Staking
 - **Pyth Express Relay (ER):** protocol instance that enables DeFi applications to auction off the rights to swap tokens
 - **Pyth Entropy (Entropy):** protocol instance that provides applications with provably random numbers
 - **Oracle Integrity Staking (OIS):** protocol that leverages PYTH tokens specifically staked for the purpose of improving the integrity of the pyth data